juji-io/datalevin/doc/compress.md

 ### Key Compression

+The criteria of key compression methods are lightweight computation that are fast for index scan and join.
+Ideally, index search and joins can be conducted directly on the compressed data without having to decompress first.

+#### String key

-For keys, we use an order preserving compression method, so that point queries, range queries and some predicates can run directly on the compressed data without having to decompress data first.
+For keys that are binary encoding of string values, e.g. `V` part of a triple, we use an order preserving string key compression method, so that point queries, range queries and some predicates can run directly on the compressed data without having to decompress data first.